Learning Differences

 Learning disability is a general term to describe a wide-range of neurological disorders that affect the brain’s ability to receive, process, store and respond to information.
-While some students are diagnosed with specific learning differences, such as autism, Asperger’s Syndrome, ADD/ADHD or dyslexia, and others are simply diagnosed with “learning disability”.
+While some students are diagnosed with specific learning differences, such as autism, ADD/ADHD or dyslexia, and others are simply diagnosed with “learning disability” including Autism, dyslexia, dysgraphia, dyscalculia, specific learning differences, ADD/ADHD, developmental delays and most other special education needs.

 We have been working with students with learning disabilities for decades, customizing learning to each child’s needs.
 While all students can face issues with learning and behavior over the course of time, learning disorders are consistent challenges.
 They can affect a person’s ability to listen, speak, read, write or understand mathematics.